Zhaava/hse-acos-course/docs/part2os/05_Strings/lecture.md

    is allocated or free, we can use lower bits of the current block's header.
 Block size is always multiple of 8, which means that 3 lower bits are 0.
 The 0th bit is already used to store the block status (allocated or free).
    The remaining two are vacant.
-3. Improve performance of free block search: maintain an explicit double-linked list of free nodes.
+3. (_hard_) Improve performance of free block search: maintain an explicit double-linked list of free nodes.
    This would allow skipping allocated nodes when searching.
 Pointers to the previous and next free node can be stored inside the body (payload) of a free block.
 This means that the minimal block size will be 24 bytes:
    4 (header) + 8 (pointer to prev) + 8 (pointer to next) + 4 (footer).